 Proposals should be submitted through Grants.gov, the online portal to all federal grant opportunities.
 Please note that you must be registered with Grants.gov in order to apply for funding online, and the registration process can take several days.
 See further information on how to register with Grants.gov.
 For more information about Grants.gov and NOAA grants, visit the NOAA Grants Management Division website.

 Detailed guidance on how to prepare proposals is provided in the federal funding opportunity.
 This document should be read carefully to ensure that proposals meet eligibility requirements and are complete upon submission.
 Download application forms and submit your application on Grants.gov.

 When to Apply

-November/December: Proposals screened for eligibility and required elements; reviewers solicited and assigned to proposals; proposals undergo technical review.
+November/December: Proposals screened for eligibility and required elements; reviewers solicited and assigned to proposals; proposals undergo technical and panel review.

 January/February: Funding recommendations made.

 April: Assistant Administrator for Fisheries reviews recommended proposals and makes final selections.
 NOTE: Delays from this point forward may occur depending on the status of the Federal appropriation process.